singhh5050/Multihop-Reasoning---CoT/README.md

 Another limitation is the sample size.
 In efforts to keep my expenditure on API calls low, I artificially constrained the dataset to n = 5, making it difficult — even with multiple trials — to accurately assess the relationship between CoT and multihop reasoning.

 I plan on revamping my current analysis very soon (a.k.a. after my linear algebra midterm) with much more analysis — as well as additional solving techniques other than CoT.
-I’m particularly interested in the `self_critique()` filter — I’m curious how the model can self-iterate on its own response to deliver hopefully-better-than-average performance!
+I’m particularly interested in the `self_critique()` filter: I’m curious how the model can self-iterate on its own response to deliver hopefully-better-than-average performance!

 ## Appendix: Question-by-Question